Housing Accommodation Requests

 Students who are not granted a disability-related housing accommodation, who choose to not accept the room offered as an accommodation, or who submit late requests should complete the standard room selection process through Residence Life.

-Examples of housing accommodations include, but are not limited to:
+Housing accommodation examples include, but are not limited to:

 - Wheelchair accessible room